Leaving Neverland: Release

 Leaving Neverland premiered at the 2019 Sundance Film Festival on January 25, 2019.
 For television, it was split into two parts, broadcast on March 3–4 on HBO in the US and on March 6–7 on Channel 4 in the UK.
 The Channel 4 version was edited from four hours to three to create space for commercials.
 It broke Channel 4 streaming records and became the most downloaded Channel 4 show ever, taking a 45% share of young television audiences.
-An audience of 2.1 million watched Part 1 on Channel 4, and 1.9 million watched Part 2; after 28-days of catch-up viewing, improving substantially to 5.4 million and 4.4 million respectively.
+An audience of 2.1 million watched Part 1 on Channel 4, and 1.9 million watched Part 2; after 28-days of catch-up viewing, improving substantially to 5 million and 4 million respectively.
 In the US, Part 1 drew a 0.4 rating and 1.285 million viewers, the third-largest audience for an HBO documentary in the decade, behind only Going Clear: Scientology and the Prison of Belief and Bright Lights: Starring Carrie Fisher and Debbie Reynolds.
 Part 2 drew a 0.3 rating and 927,000 viewers in its initial airing.

 Kew Media Group sold the documentary to channels in 130 territories.
-In New Zealand, the first episode was watched by 716,000, making it one of the most-watched broadcasts in the country's history not dealing with sports or news.
+In New Zealand, the first episode was watched by 716,000, making it one of the most-watched broadcasts in the country's history not involving sport or news.
 Dutch broadcaster VPRO referred viewers to the MIND Korrelatie organization for victims of sexual abuse, and attracted callers in large numbers.

 The American broadcast was followed by Oprah Winfrey Presents: After Neverland (recorded March 2, 2019), in which Robson, Safechuck, and Reed were interviewed by Oprah Winfrey before an audience of victims and their families.
 Winfrey later spoke of the "hateration" she received from Jackson's supporters and others who criticized the film, yet said her support of the accusers has not wavered.

 Channel One Russia planned to release the film on nighttime television on March 15, but relegated it to their website, available until March 20, because of "mixed reception, speculation, and aggression from both supporters and opponents of the film".

-Music

-Following many requests of composer Chad Hobson to make the film's score available, the Leaving Neverland: Original Motion Picture Soundtrack official 19-track soundtrack album was released by Redrocca in the US and UK in digital format on April 1, 2019.
+A soundtrack album was released by Redrocca in the US and UK in digital format on April 1, 2019.